slash4-de/openstack/source/day1.rst

 5. Assign a floating IP Address

-A floating IP Address is required to access the VM instance remotely using pubic Ineternet.
+A floating IP Address is required to access the VM instance remotely using pubic Internet.
 Floating IPs are ussually public IP Addresses which are routable using Internet.
 To assign a flaoting IP, we need to follow below steps:
 	a.
 Under 'Compute', go to 'Instances' and select the instance.

 |image23|

-After selecting the instance, goto 'More Actions'
+After selecting the instance, select the drop down menu under 'Actions' column.

+From this drop down menu, select 'Associate floating IP' option.

 |image24|